Sandflies in New Zealand: the Milford menace and what you can do about them

 • Antihistamines: I take these a day before entering sandfly territory so if I do get bitten, the bites are less painful and unsightly.

 Been bitten?
 Welcome to the club.
 Luckily, there are plenty of ways speed up your recovery.
-I recommend checking out Healthpost for effective and natural solutions.

 • Try not to scratch.